the-ahuja-lab/Metabokiller/README.md

 ```

 ##### LIME
-	The biochemical property-focused Metabokiller, by the virtue of its construction, offers interpretability by implementing  Local interpretable model-agnostic explanations (LIME).
-An algorithm that provides interpretability w.r.t. carcinogen-specific biochemical properties for each SMILE provided.
+	The biochemical property-focused Metabokiller, by the virtue of its construction, offers interpretability by implementing Local Interpretable Model-agnostic Explanations (LIME).
+An algorithm that provides interpretability with respect to carcinogen-specific biochemical properties for each SMILES provided.

 ##### To activate interpretability using LIME: